Learn how to access Terra-hosted datasets, curated showcase workspaces, and a workflow repository to build your workspace.

 Code and Workflows Library

-The Code and Workflows Library contains GATK Best Practices workflows and links to both Dockstore and the Broad Methods Repository (look in the right column).
+The Code and Workflows Library contains GATK Best Practices workflows and links to both Dockstore and the Broad Methods Repository (in the grey panel on the far right of the page).
 You'll find workflow components to run individually or to string together in these workflow repositories.

 How to import workflows to your workspace